whereintheworld11/whereintheworld11.github.io/index.md

 ## Solutions

+💡 Ways I can help you:

+• Performance assessment.
+Determine whether your current activities are driving your desired outcomes.

+• Goal setting / strategy development.
+Develop achievable goals and a strategy to achieve them.

+• Opportunity assessment / solution design and delivery.
+Understand your customer opportunities and deliver solutions.

+• Data visualization.
+Visualize performance metrics and create a dashboard.

+• Experiments / optimization.
+Design low-cost experiments (e.g., A/B testing) to optimize product features or marketing efforts.

+• Risk mitigation.
+Identify and mitigate data or financial crime risks.

+📦 Select projects I’ve delivered:

+• Designed and implemented an operating model to fully leverage the contributions of cross-functional team members, complete with governance structures and a decision framework.

+• Launched a cross-marketing email project that achieved a $71M run rate, including building the business case, project management, writing the creative brief, developing and implementing the launch plan (in-market testing and scaling), and building monitoring (funnel and booking metrics).

+• Determined root causes leading to the sign-in failure of target customers.
+Identified and implemented a “good” solution to mitigate the issue leading to 600K logins worth at least $1.2M, while the “perfect” solution was mired in prioritization hurdles.

+• Streamlined process issues that led to under-utilization of capital resources, driving $3M annual contribution margin growth.

+🤝 The benefits of working with me:

+• I bring a combination of skillsets that span strategy development and data analysis / data science

+• I focus on the outcomes you are trying to achieve, and tailor-make a solution for you

+• I will share progress along the way to ensure the final product meets your requirements

+• I can understand your needs because I have worked with companies across industries and at various stages of growth

+## Practice Areas

 ### Business management / strategy

 Business growth requires determining where to play, who to serve, and how to win (or [product-market fit](https://medium.com/@jnvipul/pm-corner-what-is-product-market-fit-pmf-9c087b7edadd)).
 These can change based on external market factors and as a business matures.
 Ideas become viable solutions through the stages of discovery, definition, development, and delivery.